ELGAS Knowledge Hub

 • Is the washing machine run using hot or warm water, and is it run while people are showering?

 • Is your dishwasher connected to the cold or hot water?
-And if hot, is it run while the hot water is being used elsewhere in the house?
+And if hot, is it run while the gas hot water is being used elsewhere in the house?

 New to LPG?
 Choose ELGAS.